typescript-ruby/typescript-rails/README.md

 # TypeScript for Rails ![Travis Build State](https://travis-ci.org/klaustopher/typescript-rails.png)

+**I know that there is a bug that doesn't allow you to use any `/// reference`-Statements.
+I'm going to fix this asap, when the RailsRumble is over and I have some time.**

 This is a wrapper for the [TypeScript](http://www.typescriptlang.org/) JavaScript superset language by Microsoft.

 It enables you to use the `.ts` extension in the Asset Pipeline and also in ActionView Templates.